lion053/AnnoMods/README.md

 ## How to use

-1. Download and install the latest mod-loader for Anno 1800 from the corresponding Github page: https://github.com/xforce/anno1800-mod-loader
+Download the mod files you want (.zip format) from "releases" section on the right and extract them to your Anno mods folder.
-2. Download the mod files (.zip format) and extract them to your Anno mods folder.
-Alternatively use a mod-manager, i.e. I-mod-your-Anno (IMYA)
+Alternatively use a mod-manager, i.e. I-mod-your-Anno (IMYA).
-3. All mods work with new and existing save games
+These mods work with new and existing saves and and can be safely removed from an existing one, once used.

 ## Enbesa Spectacles Production